jakecraige/sonatribe/README.md

 # sonatribe

-Sonatribe - a small project which will (hopefuly) one day be a (probably) open source social network for music event (festival) fans.
+Sonatribe - a small project which will (hopefuly) one day be a (probably) open source social network for music event (festival) fans (maybe).

 Stack: